 A great gift to music entered the world on 23 February 1685 in Halle, Germany.
 A life of great musical interest, one filled with an unbelievable talent that would become a beacon to many throughout the European continent and span centuries past its lifetime.
-It is a life that would become centered around a great mystery of how the musical talent would blossom into a recognized and celebrated gift; a life that would alter the musical landscape and the spiritual worship realm in a short 24 days, and a life that would become so influential that it would dictate musical compositions for many years afterward.
+It is a life that would become centered around a great mystery of how the musical talent would blossom into a recognized and celebrated gift, a life that would alter the musical landscape and the spiritual worship realm in a short 24 days, and a life that would become so influential that it would dictate musical compositions for many years afterward.

 Related Articles :